bobbyluig/bobbyluig.github.io/_drafts/2023-12-28-memory-fragmentation-in-go.md

 }
 ```

 Instead of putting all objects contiguously, we could instead allocate each object individually and use an array of pointers.
-This allows us to hold reference to individual objects without keeping the underlying array alive.
+This allows us to hold references to individual objects without keeping the underlying array alive.
 In the example below, we allocate 16 MiB of 16-byte objects individually.
 Note that this does require an additional 8 MiB for the array of pointers.
 Unlike the previous example, holding a pointer to an object no longer keeps the array alive at (3).

 ```go
 func Example2() {